shape335/wrangling_dogs/README.md

 # Conclusion

 Data wrangling skills are fundmental to anyone working with data.
-Nearly 80% of a data scientist time is spent wrangling data to ensure a smooth and clean visual and statistical analysis.
+Nearly 80% of a data scientist time is spent wrangling data.
+If data wrangling is properly done, tons of time can be saved during analysis.

 The wrangling report and analysis report are [here](https://github.com/shape335/wrangling_dogs/blob/master/wrangling_act.ipynb) and [here](https://github.com/shape335/wrangling_dogs/blob/master/wrangle_report.ipynb)